Tumaskar/M1_Game_BalloonShooting/1_Requirement/README.md

  ------>  *SECOND LEVEL*   <------

-In the **SECOND LEVEL** of game there are  8 balloons and 6 arrows .
+In the **SECOND LEVEL** of the game there are  8 balloons and 6 arrows .

 If you get a minimum score of 180, you will be eligible for entering in third level.